Kevinle76/ETL/README.md

 Load:

 The last step was to transfer our final output into a Database.
-We created a database and respective table to match the columns from the final Panda's Data Frame using PGadmin4 to store our original clean data sets.
+We created a database and respective table to match the columns from the final Panda's Data Frame using PGadmin4 to store our final dataframe.
+We chose PGadmin4 because originally we wanted to reference certain values across multiple tables.
+We later decided to merge the data in pandas before loading it, but we still kept using PGadmin4 in case we wanted to create multiple tables instead later.

 References: